 The Texas Local Government Code establishes the legal basis for the comprehensive plan.
 The code states that a municipality may adopt a comprehensive plan for long-range development.
 If a city adopts a comprehensive plan, it must be used as the basis of subsequent zoning amendments.
 The comprehensive plan is described as a plan for the orderly growth and development of the city and its environs.
-The plan should “facilitate the movement of people and goods, and the health, safety, and general welfare for the citizens of the city.”
+The plan should “facilitate the movement of people and goods; and the health, safety and general welfare for the residents of the city.”

 How does the city use the Comprehensive Plan?

 - Functional plans such as the Citywide Historic Preservation Plan, the Gateway Park Master Plan, and the Public Art Master Plan are incorporated in the Comprehensive Plan